le4nnt0nn/rps-react-native/README.md

 ### 📋 Features

 * You are the human and you play against COM (1 player game)
+* If you click on Human or COM icon, you can add point
 * The first to reach 5 points win the game
 * When the game finished, a Play Again button appears